R2Northstar/NorthstarDocs/docs/Modding/mapping/MRVN-Radiant/textures.md

 The RPAK method involves using [RePak](../../repak/map.md) to compile your `.dds` texture files into material entries into a `.rpak` based on a JSON configuration.

 After generating the `.rpak` file make sure the `.rpak` is named the same as your bsp map file.
 This makes sure the `.rpak` loads properly with the map.
-Place the `.rapk` file(s) into the `pak/` folder within your mod directory.
+Place the `.rpak` file(s) into the `pak/` folder within your mod directory.
 The game will automatically load them from there.

 Example folder layout:
 ![RePak Folder Example](../../../_static/images/mrvn/textures/rpak_example_folder.jpg)